ryantd42/NY-Legislative-Git/2023/A241A-2023/bill.md

   Section 1.
 Section 203 of the elder law is amended  by  adding  a  new subdivision 2-a to read as follows:
-  2-A.  THE  OFFICE  SHALL  COLLECT  FROM  EACH  AREA AGENCY ON AGING AS DEFINED BY SUBDIVISION TWO OF THIS SECTION  INFORMATION  CONCERNING  THE UNMET  NEED FOR EACH PROGRAM OR SERVICE OFFERED BY THE AREA AGENCY.
-FOR THE PURPOSES OF THIS SUBDIVISION, UNMET NEED SHALL  BE  DEFINED  AS  THE NUMBER  OF  ELIGIBLE  INDIVIDUALS  SEEKING PARTICIPATION IN A PROGRAM OR SERVICE AND WHO ARE NOT RECEIVING SUCH PROGRAM OR SERVICE DUE TO  INSUF- FICIENT  RESOURCES OR CAPACITY.
+  2-A.  THE OFFICE SHALL COLLECT FROM EACH AREA AGENCY ON AGING INFORMA- TION CONCERNING THE UNMET NEED FOR EACH PROGRAM OR  SERVICE  OFFERED  BY THE  AREA  AGENCY ON AGING.
+FOR THE PURPOSES OF THIS SUBDIVISION, UNMET NEED SHALL BE DEFINED AS THE  NUMBER  OF  ELIGIBLE  INDIVIDUALS  SEEKING PARTICIPATION  IN  A  PROGRAM  OR SERVICE AND WHO ARE NOT RECEIVING SUCH PROGRAM OR SERVICE DUE TO INSUFFICIENT RESOURCES OR CAPACITY.
 THE OFFICE SHALL PROVIDE A COMPREHENSIVE REPORT ON THE UNMET NEED FOR EACH  PROGRAM OR  SERVICE  THROUGHOUT  THE  STATE  TO  THE SPEAKER OF THE ASSEMBLY AND TEMPORARY PRESIDENT OF THE SENATE NO LATER THAN DECEMBER THIRTY-FIRST OF EACH YEAR.
   § 2.
 This act shall take effect immediately.